MarieHannaert/Nanopore_only_Snakemake/README.md

 Marie Hannaert\
 ILVO

-Nanopore pipeline is a pipeline to analyze long-reads from Nanopore.
-This repository is a snakemake workflow that can be used to analyze long-read data specific for bacterial genomes.
-Everything needed can be found in this repository.
-I made this pipeline during my traineeship at ILVO-Plant.
+The Nanopore pipeline is designed to analyze long-reads from Nanopore sequencing.
+This repository contains a Snakemake workflow tailored for analyzing bacterial genome long-read data.
+I developed this pipeline during my traineeship at ILVO-Plant.

 ## Installing the Nanopore pipeline
-Snakemake is a workflow management system that helps to create and execute data processing pipelines.
-It requires Python 3 and can be most easily installed via the bioconda package.
+Snakemake is a workflow management system that helps create and execute data processing pipelines.
+It requires Python 3 and can be easily installed via the Bioconda package.

 ### Installing Mamba
-The first step to installing Mamba is installing Miniforge:
+First, isntall Miniforge:
 #### Unix-like platforms (Mac OS & Linux)
 ````
 $ curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"